MarieLvsq/ITGC-evidence-pack/README.md

 ---

 ## Notes
-- All content is **sanitized and fictionalized** for portfolio purposes.
+- All content is **sanitised and fictionalised** for portfolio purposes.
 - The structure mirrors common audit workpaper conventions used in regulated environments.